Practice-Informed, Practice-Ready: An AI security incident taxonomy: Candidate approaches to address shortcomings

-\textbf{Associated research questions.} As argued above, knowing how to reproduce an existing incident faithfully is currently unknown, although existing method to replicate models do exist~\cite{hinton2015distilling,papernot2016transferability,wood2021proxy,shahreza2023synthdistill}, but they are not fully assessed in terms of IP or data leakage.
-The later is especially relevant as existing work seems to confirm that reproduction of models may leak training data~\cite{jagielski2023students}.
-Orthogonally, while zero-knowledge proofs verifying the accuracy of a model on batch exist, more work to tailor existing approaches to incident sharing is needed~\cite{liu2021zkcnn}.
+\textbf{Associated research questions.} As argued above, knowing how to reproduce an existing incident faithfully is currently unknown, although existing methods to replicate models are available~\cite{hinton2015distilling,papernot2016transferability,wood2021proxy,shahreza2023synthdistill}, but they are not fully assessed in terms of IP or data leakage.
+The latter is especially relevant as existing work seems to confirm that reproduction of models may leak training data~\cite{jagielski2023students}.
+Orthogonally, while zero-knowledge proofs verifying the accuracy of a model on batch exist, these approaches need to be adapted to the requirements of incident sharing~\cite{liu2021zkcnn}.
 The same holds for existing knowledge about data sharing.
 Lastly, an important constraint is that due to Difference~\ref{sec:DiffFrequency} or the expected incident frequency, any approach preserving IP as described here may have an additional requirement of scalability and automation.